 I’m really confident now but when I first started out I was really shy on stage.
 I grew up singing in church but it was so different because I had to be conservative and I wasn’t expressing my own work.
-Expressing that work and putting myself out there was a bit nerve wracking at first, but the more I did it, the more it felt right and that I was in my zone.
-Taking the next step was also hard for me, because a lot of times you end up for things to happen for you.
-I got into that place when I first started, and it wasn’t until I bought my own equipment and put myself in the zone continuously that it got better and I didnt feel stuck or nervous on stage.
+Expressing that work and putting myself out there was a bit nerve-wracking at first, but the more I did it, the more it felt right and that I was in my zone.
+Taking the next step was also hard for me because a lot of times you end up for things to happen to you.
+I got into that place when I first started, and it wasn’t until I bought my own equipment and put myself in the zone continuously that it got better and I didn't feel stuck or nervous on stage.

 How did you secure your first collab with another artist?

 My first collab happened after another artist heard my song and wanted me on their project.
 That’s basically how most of my collaborations work, people reach out and let me know that they want to work with me.
 If I like their work, and if we mesh after we speak, then we go from there.